-- Download to your computer the files in the Folder “The Game – What you need to play”.
+Download to your computer the 3 files in the Folder “The Game – What you need to play”.
 (SetupVcc1.40.exe, PaladinsLegacy_CityDisk.dsk, PaladinsLegacy_PlayerDisk.dsk)

 Run VCC.exe.
 You should now see the green Color Computer screen in a window with a flashing cursor.

-- Now you are ready to play but you need to insert the Player Disk.
-Just click Cartridge on the menu and select Drive 0, Insert.
+Now you are ready to play but you need to insert the Player Disk.
+Just click Cartridge on the menu and select FD-502 Drive 0, Insert.
 This will bring up your windows file selection screen.
 Choose the PaladinsLegacy_Playerdisk.dsk that you previously downloaded.
 (Just like putting in the old floppy disk.
 The trick here is the game came on 2 floppy disks, a Player disk and a City Disk so every time you entered and exited a city, you would need to switch floppy disks in drive 0.)

-Remember, every time you leave the main map (ie. enter a city in the game, the game will prompt you to enter the City Disk.
+Remember, every time you leave the main map (ie. enter a city) the game will prompt you to enter the City Disk.
 You will need to click Cartridge, FD-502 Drive 0, Eject “current disk in that drive” and then Insert and choose PaladinsLegacy_citydisk.dsk.
 Then press Enter in the game.
 You swap disks back to the Player Disk every time you leave a city.
 (It’s kind of a pain but then it wouldn’t be retro if there wasn’t some pain and it sure beats cassettes.)